 After attacking the gecko in the rafters, the snake and its prey fell to the floor.
-It's at that moment, with the gecko retaliating, that I arrived with my movie camera.
-The whole event lasted about 40 minutes.
+It's at that moment, with the gecko retaliating, that I began recording the battle.
+The whole event lasted over 40 minutes.
 This is a very tightly-edited, 10-minute movie of the event with most of the battle for survival by the gecko shown, and a VERY shortened conclusion.
-The retaliation of the gecko was both a natural reaction (as geckos do) as well as highly intelligent by clamping the snake's mouth closed, and by holding the snake behind its head.
-Don't ignore the agility of the gecko to avoid being bitten on its head.
+The retaliation of the gecko was both a natural reaction (as geckos do) as well as highly intelligent by clamping the snake's mouth closed, and by holding the snake behind its head (which renders the snake harmless).
+Don't ignore the lightnig-fast agility of the gecko to avoid being bitten on its head.

-(The snake has variously been thought to be a Philothamnus hoplogaster [green water snake] or a P. natalensis [Natal green snake] or *even* a P. angolensis [Angola green snake] and thought probably a Philothamnus semivariegatus [spotted bush snake]!)
+(The snake has variously been thought to be a Philothamnus hoplogaster [green water snake] or a P. natalensis [Natal green snake] or *even* a P. angolensis [Angola green snake] and probably a Philothamnus semivariegatus [spotted bush snake]!)
 Snake specialist, Lynn Raw, suggests it is a Western Natal Green Snake [Philothamnus natalensis occidentalis] because "The iris colour in a bush snake is orangey-red-brown while this one is dark and greenish."
+The other characteristic is for the head area and tail to tend to turquoise.
 The gecko is thought to be very far south of its normal range - St Lucia - but the Tugela valley is very warm and suitable for this gecko.)